Not sure whether you should allow bookings on your self catering website? There are lots of reasons why you should consider...

 By keeping in contact with your customers, they are less likely to forget you, or that amazing week they spent at your property last year.

 Wherever the guest initially found the accommodation, it is likely they will shop around before committing with payment.
 Firstly it’s important that they can find your website and secondly that they can see your pricing and availability.

 SCRUMPY websites give you unrivalled visibility from search engines and can showcase your dates in an easy to use, bookable, year view calendar. https://demo.scrumpy.co.uk/properties/cider-press-cottage/calendar

 The pricing you display is of course up to you.
 But as there’s no commission or listing cost that needs to be subsidized, why not reward those for going direct with a little discount?

 If you don’t currently offer direct bookings, have you considered that your opening hours are restricting potential trade?
 The modern day person is busy and often in a rush.
-We live in a age where everything is expected immediately, and to wait is not often good enough.
+We live in a age where everything is expected immediately, and to wait for a person on the other end is not often good enough.